squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

 !!! example "Set up a blog"

-    If you have not done so already, create a project for your blog, then edit the `mkdocs.yml` file to make sure if has the following content:
+    If you have not done so already, create a project for your blog, then edit the `mkdocs.yml` file to make sure it has the following content:

     ```yaml
     site_name: Blog Tutorial